adfinis/pure_func/README.rst

 ---------------

 The distance between checks is *base* to the power of *checks* in function calls.
 Assuming *base=2* on third check it will be check again after 8 calls.
 So it will take exponentially longer after every check for the next check to occur.
+It raises *NotPureException* if impurity has been detected.

 Least-recently-used cache